wasny0ps/Damn-Vulnerable-DeFi/Challenges/Wallet Mining/README.md

     }
 ```

+To drop all balance, we must be authorized.
+In this challenge, the authorize mechanism is controlling by `UUPSUpgradeable` contract.
+We mentioned upgreable proxy contract process.
+In the Ethereum smart contracts are immutable.**So, you can't change any storage slots, there is only way to change walletdeployer's storage to selfdestruct them**.
+And when we can call the `upgradeToAndCall()` function, it will delegatecall `attack()` attacking contract.
+Then, it will execute `selfdestruct()` the contract.
+Thus, we can get the claimship and transfer all tokens.

 <p align="center"><img src="https://github.com/wasny0ps/Damn-Vulnerable-DeFi/assets/87646106/f1d4e6d8-f0ef-4698-94fe-a0771d7b3dca"></p>

-We mentioned upgreable proxy contract process. **So, because of the immutable contract in Ethereum, there is only way to change walletdeployer's storage to selfdestruct them**.
-When we can call the `upgradeToAndCall()` function, it will delegatecall `attack()` attacking contract.
-Then, it will execute `selfdestruct()` the contract.

 Finally, we have a `can()` function will help us to setting authorize account.